Azalea Ogose – beautiful azalea sightseeing spot in Ogose town, Saitama.

 Hours: 9 am to 4 pm during the festival (no festival in 2022)

 Cost: 300 yen for anyone over the age of 12 during the festival season only (presumably no charges in 2022)

 The Azalea in Ogose (Godaison Tsutsuji Park) are about a fifteen minute walk from Ogose station.
 Ogose station is on both JR Hachiko and Tobu Ogose lines.

 By car, the nearest interchange is the Tsurugashima interchange on the Kanetsu expressway.
 It is about a fifteen minute drive from the park.
 There are three official parking lots.
-Like the park, they are charged during the three weeks of the festival, but free otherwise.
+Like the precincts, there is a cover charge for the three weeks of the festival, but free otherwise.
 It costs 500 yen per car.

 In the area:

 Opark Ogose – campsite with log cabins, trailer house, pao and indoor play area and pools: